tango-controls/tango-kernel-followup/2020/2020-11-26/Minutes.md

 ## Tango Kernel Webinars

 - Webinar on Astor/Starter/Pogo, presented by Pascal Verdier will take place on Wednesday 16th December @ 10:00 CET
-- Webinar on cppTango events, presenter by Emmanuel Taurel will take place on Wednesday 20th January @ 10:00 CET
+- Webinar on cppTango events, presented by Emmanuel Taurel will take place on Wednesday 20th January @ 10:00 CET

 After the events on cppTango, the following cppTango webinars could present the singleton classes and the Tango Monitor feature (Serialization).